martinklepsch/clojurescript-gpt/README.md

 and mitigate some of the downside of the smaller ecosystem.
 If you think that's cool, please consider contributing files in the `knowledge/` directory.

+You can also add specific files that are available on the web by extending the `bb fetch` task.

 I will try to update the GPT with new files quickly.

 ![](https://badgen.net/badge/Last Update/2024-03-22/10a37f)